 We all have a story.

 We especially have a story when it comes to food.
-Many of us were brought up raised on diets, with striving for a skinny body at the forefront of our life goals.
-Toss in when you grew up, your culture, your parents and you certainly have a story that is not only unique to you, but relatable to so many other women.
+Many of us were raised on diets, striving for a skinny body at the forefront of our life goals.
+Toss in when you grew up, your culture, and your parents and you certainly have a story that is not only unique to you but relatable to so many other women.
 Your story is other people’s stories, and there can be great comfort in knowing you’re not alone.
-If you struggle to make peace with food, your body or feel relentlessly hard on yourself at times for never being enough, shared stories can help you heal.
+If you struggle to make peace with food, your body, or feel relentlessly hard on yourself at times for never being enough, shared stories can help you heal.

-At the same time, my mother introduced me to a diet she had found in a magazine, and as I recall, it was as close to starving yourself on a daily basis as you could get.
+At the same time, I was introduced to my first diet found in a magazine, and as I recall, it was as close to starving yourself on a daily basis as you could get.
 I tried it, lasted a few days, and gave up.
-Without her realizing it, I was officially introduced to the world of shame about my body, and quick education on yo-yo dieting.
+Without her realizing it, I was officially introduced to the world of shame about my body, and a quick education on yo-yo dieting.

 This journey lasted me decades.
 On and off diets and exercise programs where I would lose weight then gain it back and on and on.
-When I finally had children I got more curious about how to lose weight and keep it off without starving, suffering and most important, not punishing myself over food.
-I had already gotten a Master’s degree in clinical nutrition and went to culinary school for health supportive cooking.
+When I finally had children I got more curious about how to lose weight and keep it off without starving, suffering, and most importantly, not punishing myself over food.
+I had already gotten a Master’s degree in clinical nutrition and went to culinary school for health-supportive cooking.
 I had been diagnosed with an autoimmune disease (MS) and had survived a twin pregnancy (and one more after that).
 I felt too important to give up on, and I was tired of beating myself up for my body.

 I know now that you cannot maintain weight loss without them.
 It’s not negotiable.

 I was fortunate.
-I had always been curious about the connection to food and health.
+I had always been curious about the connection between food and health.
 Food as medicine was the mantra of the cooking school I attended, and knowing how to cook and eat well was an enormous advantage.
-Yet, with all my education and hands on experience in the kitchen, I could not make permanent shifts in my thinking about diets, weight, body image and food until I infused self compassion and intention into my life.
+Yet, with all my education and hands-on experience in the kitchen, I could not make permanent shifts in my thinking about diets, weight, body image, and food until I infused self-compassion and intention into my life.